 While the more natural-looking tile on the shower walls brings cozy warmth to the space.
 Although it’s hard to tell fully how the tile looks through the small bathroom design remodel pictures – I love that this tile in person looks really natural, almost like stone.
 The edges aren’t perfect and that contrasts even more with the bold floor tile to create a custom bold + cozy look that is 100% my style.

 In a small space, we don’t have much room to really add a lot of extra design elements.
 It would be very easy to make this small bathroom design feel busy and cluttered, which was not what I was going for. at all.

 Instead of adding all the things, we got very picky with the functional elements in the room and demanded that they be beautiful as well.
-These pretty towel rings from Kohler do a necessary function of holding our towels, but hanging 3 in a row also creates an artistic focus on the wall.
+These pretty towel rings from Kohler do the necessary function of holding our towels, but hanging 3 in a row also creates an artistic focus on the wall.
 With a simple leather sign above (that I couldn’t help but buy when I was at Magnolia last month), it makes the wall feel styled without being cluttered.

 We also brought in my favorite DIY bench to have a place to sit when needed and rest supplies for bath time.

 Adding Texture To Our Small Bathroom Remodel Pictures

 It’s all in the details in bathroom design for small spaces that can make or break it.
 From the simple woven yarn wreath to the bold lighting we worked hard to add interest and texture in a way that would create more of the open sophistication we were after, but still staying true to my colorful and cozy style.